Device-independent and semi-device-independent entanglement certification in broadcast Bell scenarios: Introduction

 In this article we build on this initial work, and prove a number of new results related to nonlocality, device-independent (DI) and semi-DI entanglement certification, which we summarize here. \begin{itemize} \item \textbf{Bell nonlocality in broadcast scenarios}---We give two methods to construct Bell inequalities tailored to the broadcast Bell scenario, starting from a Bell inequality in the standard scenario.
-We then study Bell nonlocality of high dimensional isotropic states, and show that Bell nonlocality can be demonstrated for lower visibilities than previously known.
 We also study detector inefficiencies in the broadcast scenario.
 For the case of the two-qubit maximally entangled state $\ket{\Phi^+}=[\ket{00}+\ket{11}]/\sqrt{2}$, we show how one can demonstrate Bell nonlocality with lower detection inefficiencies than in the standard scenario. \item \textbf{Stronger activation through broadcasting}---We prove a stronger notion of activation than previously shown in \cite{bowles21broadcast}.
 More precisely, we show that through broadcasting, it is possible to convert a state with a local hidden-variable (LHV) model for general (POVM) measurements, to a state this exhibits genuinely multipartite nonlocal correlations.
 This is probably the most extreme ``jump'' in Bell nonlocality class that has been demonstrated using a single quantum state.
 Such a result highlights the extent to which notions of locality in the standard scenario (i.e. the existence of an LHV model) are unable to capture the strongly nonlocal properties of entangled states. \item \textbf{Device-independent entanglement certification}---We investigate device-independent entanglement certification in the broadcast scenario.
 In Ref.~\cite{bowles21broadcast} it was shown that broadcasting allows entanglement certification for noise thresholds much lower than previously known.
 For the case of the isotropic state of two qubits (local unitary equivalent to the two-qubit Werner state \cite{Werner}),

 it was shown that DI entanglement certification is possible for visibilities $\alpha>\frac{1}{2}$.
 Here, we show that this can in fact be extended to visibilities greater than $\alpha>0.338$, using a numerical technique based on the NPA hierarchy.
 Since the state is entangled for $\alpha>\frac{1}{3}$, this is essentially the entire range of entanglement, and we suspect that this could be lowered arbitrarily close to $\alpha=\frac{1}{3}$ with more computational power.
 This suggests the possibility of designing device-independent protocols with much greater tolerance to noise, which is highly desirable given the high experimental requirements that hinder device-independent protocols. \item \textbf{Broadcast steering}---We extend the definition of EPR steering to the broadcast scenario, and study the phenomenon using the two-qubit isotropic state, showing that broadcast steering is possible for visibilities greater than 0.4945 when broadcasting to two parties and visibility greater than 0.4679 when broadcasting to three parties.
 This is below the threshold of $\frac{1}{2}$ below which the state has a local hidden state model in the standard scenario \cite{Werner,wiseman07}, and is the first example of the activation of steering using a single copy of this state. \end{itemize}